SubestaRomany/SubestaRomany/README.md

 - 👋 Hi, I’m @Subesta Romany
-- 👀 I’m interested in ...
+- 👀 I’m interested in web developing
 - 🌱 I’m currently learning backend developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on amazon
-- 📫 How to reach me ...
+- 📫 How to reach me subestaromany@gmail.com

 <!---
 SubestaRomany/SubestaRomany is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.